 3. Grab cheap school supplies like pens and glue from Five Below.

 Thrift stores usually have an aisle for office supplies — binders, markers, calculators, you name it.
-Your local Goodwill is a great place to check out cheap school supplies.
+Your local Goodwill is a great place to check out discount school supplies.
 In addition to the basics like notebooks and planners, keep an eye out for backpacks and art supplies.

 5. Keep an eye on Craigslist and Freecycle for free school supplies and bundle deals.